winny-/HermesRemote/README.md

 ## Limitations of HermesRemote

-- Is vulnerable to AS injection because `sendHermesCommand()` does not validate commands.
 - Cannot switch stations.
 - Cannot view a list of recent songs.
 - `api.php` is sent a `GET` every second — per client!
 Needs to cache and query less often.